TaifQureshi/Insurance-Premium/README.md

 This project provides a basic implementation of an insurance premium prediction model.
 The code and methodology can be used as a starting point for building more advanced models or for exploring different regression algorithms.

-## Contributions

-- Taif
-- Sahil

-Thanks to Taif and Sahil for their contributions to this project.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.